 Discharges listed in Attachment A, Section C, are not authorized pursuant to this General Waiver until the Central Coast Water Board Executive Officer notifies the dischargers that they have been enrolled.

-Additional discharges: Additional discharges may be added if the discharges meet all General Waiver general conditions and any additional site-specific or discharge-specific conditions prescribed by the Executive Officer.
+Additional Discharges: Additional Discharges may be added if the discharges meet all General Waiver general conditions and any additional site-specific or discharge-specific conditions prescribed by the Executive Officer.
 These discharges require a report of waste discharge including a one-time fee equal to the minimum annual fee identified in the fee schedule (title 23, section 2200 of the CCR); any applicable analysis that may be required under CEQA; and a demonstration that the discharges are a low or limited threat to water quality.
-The Central Coast Water Board will need to approve these types of proposed enrollments at a regularly scheduled Central Coast Water Board hearing and the General Waiver will be modified accordingly.
+The Central Coast Water Board will consider whether to approve these types of proposed enrollments at a regularly scheduled Central Coast Water Board hearing via a resolution authorizing the Executive Officer to enroll the Discharger in the General Waiver.

 The Central Coast Water Board’s Executive Officer is authorized to terminate enrollment in this General Waiver upon notice to the discharger.